-To trade Ripple, you can almost always deposit fiat money to make your trades with.
-In addition, many platforms will let you buy Ripple using PayPal due to its international availability, or you can just stick with a bank transfer or debit card.
+With crypto brokers, you can deposit fiat money or a cryptocurrency like Bitcoin to make your trades with.
+In addition, many platforms support PayPal as a payment method, or you can just stick with a bank transfer or debit card.
 Simply verify your account and load funds from your desired source.

 Step 3.
 Decide how you’d like to trade

 Two trading methods of note are CFDs or spread betting, and both methods allow you to speculate on short-term market movement.
 For more details on this, check out our lesson on how to trade cryptocurrency.

 For complete novices, a demo account is advisable because it allows you to learn the ropes before risking your own money.
 This is especially relevant for a new and innovative cryptocurrency like XRP because increased volatility is likely.